Nonlinear Independent Component Analysis for Discrete-Time and Continuous-Time Signals: Numerical Experiments

 \section{Numerical Experiments}

-We conclude with a series of numerical experiments.
-A complete description of the following experiments and results, including their full parameter settings and all relevant implementations, is provided on the GitHub repository \cite{githubSigNICA}.
+We present a series of numerical examples to illustrate the practical applicability of our ICA method on discrete- and continuous-time signals.
+A complete account of the following experiments and results, including their full parameter settings and all relevant implementations and estimates, is provided on the public repository \cite{githubSigNICA}.